 How the Council works

-The Council is made up of 60 locally elected Councillors who represent 34 divisions of Neath and Port Talbot.
+The Council is made up of 60 locally elected Councillors who represent 34 wards of Neath and Port Talbot.
 They make decisions on how the Council is run and how to improve local services on behalf of local people.
+There are currently three 3 vacancies which will be filled in upcoming By Elections.
 The way in which Councillors make decisions is informed by the ideas of the political parties they represent:

 - 3 Coedffranc Liberal and Green